-Correspondence to be sent to: mfedorch@math.columbia.edu
+Correspondence to be sent to: maksym.fedorchuk@bc.edu

-We establish GIT semistability of the 2^{nd} Hilbert point of every Gieseker-Petri general canonical curve by a simple geometric argument.
+We establish Geometric Invariant Theory (GIT) semistability of the 2nd Hilbert point of every Gieseker-Petri general canonical curve by a simple geometric argument.
 As a consequence, we obtain an upper bound on slopes of general families of Gorenstein curves.
-We also explore the question of what replaces hyperelliptic curves in the GIT quotients of the Hilbert scheme of canonical curves.
+We also explore the question of what replaces hyperelliptic curves in GIT quotients of the Hilbert scheme of canonical curves.